hasura/ndc-spec/rfcs/0021-comparison-and-aggregate-meanings.md

 Again, these will need to be standardized.

-We can require `Sum` and `Average` to be only defined on types with numeric type representations, and then simply define them in terms of IEEE 754 floats or integers.
+We can require `Sum` to be only defined on types with numeric type representations, and then simply define them in terms of IEEE 754 floats or integers.

-`Min` and `Max` ought to also be definable on strings and date/times.
-We could require these to be compatible with `<` and `<=`, or we could rely on standard definitions from e.g. ISO 8601.
+`Min` and `Max` ought to also be definable on other types like strings and date/times.

-_TODO_: consider datafusion rewrites.
+We can require these aggregates to be commutative and monoidal.

 ## Future Work